jglanz/AMD_OC_Ryzen/README.md

 + PCIe6 ( used ) + TB disabled --->  M2_2 will appear in BIOS
 - PCIe6 (empty) + TB disabled --->  M2_2 will appear in BIOS

-One other problem appears when TB is enabled.
-When TB is enabled, the _M2_1_ slot device is assigned to PCI0/GGP2.
-However, if TB is disabled, the _M2_1_ slot is assigned to PCI0/GPP0.
-This is reflected in the two SSDT aml files known as _SSDT-X570-NVMe-GPP0-ANS3-noTB.aml_ and _SSDT-X570-NVMe-GPP2-ANS3+TB.aml_.
+One other problem, now concerning the _M2_1_ slot, is seen depending upon the TB status: the _M2_1_ slot device is assigned to different devices.
+When TB is enabled, _M2_1_ is assigned to PCI0/GGP2.
+However, when TB is disabled, the _M2_1_ slot is assigned to PCI0/GPP0.
+This is why there are two different SSDT aml files for _M2_1_ (labelled as ANS3 in this repository), known as _SSDT-X570-NVMe-GPP0-ANS3-noTB.aml_ and _SSDT-X570-NVMe-GPP2-ANS3+TB.aml_.
 Both can actually be left enabled within OpenCore and either one will activate based on whether you have TB enabled or disabled.

 ### 7. BIOS ROM